aschett/BachelorThesisLLM/README.md

 # Requirements

-You need to install the following requirements found in the [requirements.txt](./requirements.txt) Additionally you need to run to download a spacy dictionary
+You need to install the following requirements found in the [requirements.txt](./requirements.txt) Additionally you need to run
 ```shell
 python -m spacy download en_core_web_sm
 ```
+to download the used spacy dictionary

 # Hardware

-All calculations were performed on an RTX3070Ti.
+All calculations were performed on an RTX3060Ti.

 # Additional info coming here

+# Addition - Word based

+Download the dataset available from [here](https://osf.io/spqjz/)